kennycason/kennycason/posts/2023-03-26-apple-watch-gpt.markdown

 Having never built anything for the Apple Watch, I was pretty excited to get started and had a ton of ideas.
 Additionally, it has been almost 10 years since I last programmed in Swift to build a <a href="/posts/2014-10-26-swift-boxxle.html" target="blank">Boxxle Clone</a>.

+The code can be found on GitHub, <a href="https://github.com/kennycason/watchgpt" target="blank">here</a>.

 ## Features

 ### Supported Versions